Jelena4/blogdown_workshop/content/home/experience.md

   location = "Paris, France"
   date_start = "2018-12-01"
   date_end = "2019-06-30"
-  description = """Performed research on the evolution of cis-regulatory landscapes and 3D genome organization in deuterostomes.
+  description = "Performed research (both experiments and data analysis) on the evolution of cis-regulatory landscapes and 3D genome organization in deuterostomes."
-  Responsibilities include:

-  * Lab experiments
-  * Data analysis
-  """

 [[experience]]
   title = "Volunteer"